Introduction to Gold Prospecting in Arizona

 - Best season: Early spring when water is flowing

-Pro Tip: Work the inside bends of the river and look for natural collection points where heavier gold would naturally settle.
+Pro Tip: Work the inside bends of the river and look for natural collection points where heavier gold would settle—behind large boulders, at drop-offs, and in tight cracks in exposed bedrock.

 17. Copper Basin, Prescott

 Don’t let the name fool you—Copper Basin has yielded significant gold alongside its copper deposits.
-The area features numerous small washes that can be productive after rains.
+The area features numerous small washes and side drainages that can be productive after rains, especially where iron-stained rock and red gravels show up.

 - Accessibility: Good, with Forest Service roads throughout